Облачная платформаAdvanced

 Description

-(Optional) Provides supplementary information about the alarm rule.
+(Optional) Supplementary information about the alarm rule.

-- Select resources and configure other parameters.
+2. Select monitored objects and configure alarm parameters.

-Table 2 Alarm Content parameters Parameter
+Table 2 Alarm rule parameters

 Description